 I cannot help but love Him because He first loved me.
 1st John 4: 19.

 We are all allowed a free will to believe or not, by our own choice – God could have made it so that no free will was given, no-one needed saving and no sacrifice either.
 And we can blame Satan for causing Eve's transgression followed by Adam falling and through Adam, we all received the sin nature.
+It was Satan who was the first liar - he lied to Eve.
 Jesus shed His precious blood for yours and my salvation and by His gift we receive forgiveness of our sins through confession and repentance.
 Belief comes first in your mind then your heart followed with a simple prayer from your heart, acknowledging that you are a sinner, saying you accept Jesus as your saviour and asking for His help in your weakness.
+It doesn't need to be of particular merit or greatness - just be humble, if you forget something don't fret, He knows what you're meaning and wanting to say anyway.
+Just say it from your heart.
 Then confession and repentance coming after, which is changing your direction and is an ongoing daily thing and simply because of our human nature, we all fall.
 Salvation (His gift) is given only by grace through faith - Romans 10: 9, 10.
 We are washed clean and saved with His blood.

 The first 6 trumpets are in the first half, the 7th trumpet is in the beginning of the second half, which are followed by the 7 bowl judgements.
 In the verses above, the dead in Christ shall rise first – this is the first resurrection, mentioned in Revelation 20: 4 – 6 and as such there cannot be a ‘rapture’ before the falling away, (i.e. believers who have become apostates,) which begins seriously in the first half because of the intense pressure of Tribulation, and increasing exponentially to culminate in the second half, therefore all believers who are alive at the end, having survived Tribulation will be caught up (raised) along with the dead to meet Him in the air at the same time.
 So ALL must go through the Tribulation, believers and unbelievers alike – to the very END, unless dying beforehand.
 In these verses, which are commonly known as the rapture, there are four schools of thought, of which only one is right: 1.
 There will be a pre-tribulation rapture.
 2. There will be a mid-tribulation rapture.
 3. There will be a post-tribulation rapture.
 4. There won’t be a rapture at all (non believers.)

-Preachers of many religions teach a pre or mid-trib rapture, if they teach it at all and they will be called to answer for their false doctrine, some even say it’s only the Jews who will go through Tribulation – well if it’s only the Jews, what about us?
+Preachers of many religions teach a pre or mid-trib rapture, if they teach it at all and they will be called to answer for their false doctrine, and if these preachers had the Spirit in them, they wouldn't be preaching this lie, so don't believe everything you hear from those who should know.
+Some even say it’s only the Jews who will go through Tribulation – well if it’s only the Jews, what about us?
 Does that give us a ‘get out of jail free' card – I don’t think so.
 Their teaching or reasoning isn’t scriptural; it is man’s own thinking that God won’t allow His elect to go through the horror of what is to come, surely not.
 And neither did all those who were horribly burnt to death at the stake in the Dark Ages either (namely by the Catholic Church) – they died in faith.
 This scripture has taught us some will survive Tribulation to be caught up, and some won’t – many will argue point 3 quoting certain scriptures as reasoning and some will openly hate God after they discover their belief in a pre or mid-trib rapture doesn’t eventuate.
 Those who hold to points 1 and 2 are sadly mistaken, taking other passages totally out of context and believing it simply because they haven't been taught the truth.
 This time of testing will sort out the true believers.
 Human nature is what it is and most people tend to believe the first thing they hear if it appears to be true.
 The sad part about those who believe what they are told about this by wrong doctrine are usually believers of OSAS, simply because that wrong belief goes hand in hand with the pre-trib view and so many will discover that all too late.